mrismanaziz/Reforestation/README.md

-## How do you fix a damaged jack-o-lantern?
-You use a pumpkin patch.
+## Why are ghosts bad liars?
+Because you can see right through them!